-Assessments, Psychiatric Evaluations, and ongoing medication management services in collaboration with The Ridge.
+Assessments, Psychiatric Evaluations, and ongoing medication management services in collaboration with The Ridge in Lexington, KY.

 Catalyst has recently partnered with The Ridge in bringing psychiatry and medication services to our community office.
 These services are provided in our office using a secure video conferencing tool.
 We can offer you counseling, case management, psychiatry, and medication needs at one central location.
 For more information about this new service, please contact our office at 606-451-1936.

 How to schedule your visit

 Scheduling a telemedicine visit (eitiher a phone call or video conference) is easy!
 Simply follow these steps:

 Frequently asked questions